thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 5. **Testing**: Comprehensive test coverage
 6. **Type Safety**: Using Pydantic models for type-safe data parsing and validation
 7. **Fluent Interface**: Using builder pattern for query construction
+8. **API Design**: Following REST principles for our FastAPI application

 ## Limitations